voodooattack/e2d/readme.md

   //children are now drawn at 0.5 alpha

   globalAlpha(0.5,
-    //children are now drawn at 0.25 alpha because 0.5 * 0.5 is 0.25  (barring floating point math) )
+    //children are now drawn at 0.25 alpha because 0.5 * 0.5 is 0.25  (floating point math applies) )
 )